Flat connections at infinity on knot surgery manifolds: Case studies

 where the integers $i$ and $j$ satisfy $s j+ t i=1$.
 The irreducible part of the $A$-polynomial of $T(s,t)$ torus knot is

 For the generators $g,h \in SL(2,\mathbb{C})$ group, we take the following matrix form:

 where $x_1,\dots,x_4$ are some variables, and $\star$ denotes the terms regular in $\epsilon$.
 Following the first approach described in Section \ref{sec: counting}, we incorporate these generators into torus knot group relation \eqref{eq:torus knot group} and find $m$ non-trivial values of $C$ for $T(2,2m+1)$ torus knot complement.
 These flat connections at infinity $\alpha^*$ can be further extended under $\pm1/r$ rational surgery when $r$ is even (much like in the previous example of the trefoil knot).
 In Table \ref{table:TorusKnot_m2} we present the data of $C=\{C_i\}$ for $T(2,2m+1)$ torus knots with $m\leq 7$.
-Interestingly, for every fixed $m$ we find the polynomial constructed from the set: $\prod_i (C-C_i)$ is nothing but the Conway polynomial of $T(2,2m+1)$, a well-known knot invariant.\footnote{This connection seems surprising for us, and certainly deserves further attention.}
+Interestingly, for every fixed $m$ we find the polynomial constructed from the set: $\prod_i (C-C_i)$ is the Conway polynomial of $T(2,2m+1)$, a well-known knot invariant.\footnote{This connection seems surprising for us, and certainly deserves further attention.}

-Similarly, the second approach gives the same estimate on the number of flat connections at infinity -- the degree of the map $\sigma$ in this case equals $(2-1)(2m+1-1)/2=m$.
+Similarly, the second approach gives the same estimate on the number of flat connections at infinity -- the degree of the map $\overline \sigma$ in this case equals $(2-1)(2m+1-1)/2=m$.
 Recall that the $-1/r$-rational surgery on this torus knot gives Brieskorn sphere $\Sigma[(2,2m+1,2r(2m+1)+1]$ which also has a plumbed graph description (for $m=1$ see Figure \ref{fig:(2,3,13)}).
 Hence, our result yields the estimate

-We further validated the Chern-Simons action corresponding to the finite flat connections and these additional black swans by (i) the path method (ii) the plumbed graph method for low values of $m$, and found a complete agreement.
+We further validated the Chern-Simons action corresponding to the finite flat connections and these additional black swans by (i) the path method (ii) the plumbed graph method for low values of $m$ where we had to implement our proposal about modified $P_a$ computation.
+Particularly, we ignore the bi-valent vertex whose framing number magnitude ($|f|$) is highest to reproduce all the flat-connections.